 Bathurst 1000 podium for Moffat, Douglas

 In 2013, Taz Douglas was Moffat's co-driver in endurance races but without notable results.
 The duo scored a sensational result next year, at 2014 Bathurst 1000, finishing in the second place.
 The winners were Ford Performance Racing's Chaz Mostert and Paul Morris.

 Besides Bathurst podium, Moffat scored seven more top 10 results to finish the championship in 16th place, his best result to date.

 In 2015, the third season with Nissan, Moffat was driving the #99 Altima.
 With nine top 10 results, he finished 18th in the points.
 His best race result was the 4th place at Hidden Valley Raceway.
 In the endurance races, Taz Douglas was his co-driver for the third year in a row.

 James Moffat joined Garry Rogers Motorsport in 2016

 For the 2016 V8 Supercar season, Moffat changed a manufacturer, joining Garry Rogers Motorsport to drive the #34 Volvo S60, alongside Scott McLaughlin in the #33 car.
 James Golding was Moffat's co-driver in endurance races.
 While McLaughlin was competitive with Volvo, scoring two wins and finishing third in the points, Moffat's best result was the fifth place in the first race of Gold Coast 600.
 At the end of the season, he was 20th in the championship.

 In 2017, Moffat stayed with Garry Rogers Motorsport but the team switched to Holden cars.
-The #34 Holden Commodore is Moffat's fourth different car in the top level V8 competition.
-His team-mate in the #33 car is Garth Tander.
+The #34 Holden Commodore was Moffat's fourth different car in the top level V8 competition.
+He finished 17th in the points after scoring five top 10 results.